xwal/awesome-stars/topics.md

 ## ai-agents

+- [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
+- [Yeachan-Heo/oh-my-claudecode](https://github.com/Yeachan-Heo/oh-my-claudecode) - Teams-first Multi-agent orchestration for Claude Code
-- [jackwener/opencli](https://github.com/jackwener/opencli) - Make Any Website & Tool Your CLI.
+- [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [Jeffallan/claude-skills](https://github.com/Jeffallan/claude-skills) - 66 Specialized Skills for Full-Stack Developers.
 Transform Claude Code into your expert pair programmer.
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode